paperclip-ui/legacy-paperclip/packages/zeplin-paperclip/README.md

 ⚠️ WIP, not done yet! ⚠️

-Installation: `npm install zeplin-paperclip --save-dev`
+Installation: `yarn add zeplin-paperclip --save-dev`

 This util allows you to download Zeplin design tokens to Paperclip UIs.
 Here's how you use it: